 Dramatherapy becomes useful in the therapy space when it is used as a way of illustrating the talking which takes place between the client and therapist.
 This illustration provides another way (a container) for the client to find meaning in their experiences and in their sense of self.

 How is this?

-Sand tray is such a medium which can re-present a situation or experience.
-The placing of objects in the sandtray is intuitive, there is no right or wrong, only personal and individual interpretation.
+Sand tray is such a medium that can re-present a situation or experience.
+The placing of objects in the sand tray is intuitive, there is no right or wrong, only personal and individual interpretation.

 In my experience this precious work continues outside of the therapy room, bringing a richness of new experience and self -understanding.
 Through this work I see clients growing in self-confidence which I think is born from coming to know the self more fully and profoundly.

 If you are interested to know more about dramatherapy and how it may be of help to you, do contact me.